caseyagorman/early-literacy-tracker/README.md

-# Early Literacy Tracker
+# TrackIt!, the early literacy tracker

-Early literacy tracker is a webapp designed to help teachers test and tracker their students' progress in letter, sound, and high frequency word acquisition.
+TrackIt! is a webapp designed to help teachers test and tracker their students' progress in letter, sound, and high frequency word acquisition.

+TrackIt uses a Flask server, React-Redux frontend, and PostgreSQL database.

 ## Getting Started